odan/odan.github.io/_posts/2019-11-17-xampp-replacing-mariadb-with-mysql-8.md

 ## Backup

-* Backup the old database into a SQL dump file
+* Backup the old databases into a SQL dump file (without the system databases)
 * Stop the MariaDB service
 * Rename the folder: `c:\xampp\mysql` to `c:\xampp\mariadb`